aliencube/bicep-build-actions/README.md

 * `files` (**Required**): one or more `.bicep` files to build, delimited by a space. eg. file1 file2 file3 ...
 It allows wildcards for recursive build.
 * `version`: Version of the bicep CLI.
 It can be the exact version (eg. `v0.3.255`), wildcard (eg. `v0.3.x`) or `latest`.
 If omitted, `latest` is set as default.
+* `exitOnFailure`: Exits with bicep CLI exit code if the build fails on a file.
+If omitted, `false` is set as default.

 ## Example Usage ##